 This is a second semester college calculus course of one variable.
-Topics include applications of integration, integration techniques, L'Hospital's Rule, improper integrals, infinite series, parametric equations and polar coordinates.
+Topics include applications of integration, integration techniques, L'Hopital's Rule, improper integrals, infinite series, parametric equations and polar coordinates.
 A graphing calculator is required.
 See the time schedule for current brand and model.
-This course transfers to four-year institutions.

-MTH 197 Linear Algebra 4 credits
+MTH 197 Linear Algebra